anvaka/lang-land/README.md

 memorize the word better.
 The map is designed to be both educational and visually appealing, making language learning more fun.

-I built this map for myself, and since I'm a novice Chinese learner, I used ChatGPT to generate the translation and character breakdowns.
-Sometimes it makes mistakes, but this makes learning even more interesting!
-When you research a mistake you learn more about the word.
-You can also help improve the map by submitting corrections and suggestions through the GitHub repository (click on the link at the bottom of a flashcard).

 ## Contributors Wanted

 As a fellow language learner building this tool for myself, I know how much accurate flashcards matter.